almende/eve/concepts/position.md

 GOAL agents derive their choice of action from their beliefs and goals.
 The language provides the basic building blocks to design and implement rational agents.
-The language elements and features of GOAL allow and facilitate the manipulation of an agent's beliefs and goals and to structure its decision-making.
+The language elements and features of GOAL allow and facilitate the manipulation of an agent\'s beliefs and goals and to structure its decision-making.
 The language provides an intuitive programming framework based on common sense notions and basic practical reasoning.